 Langstone Harbour is also an important area for water borne recreation, with a number of sailing clubs and a marina dotted around it’s shoreline.
 A Watersports centre on the western shore teaches local people the skills needed for dinghy sailing, kayaking and windsurfing.
 The University of Portsmouth rowing team, and the Langstone Harbour Waterskiiers Association also use the tranquil waters of Langstone Harbour.

-A small fleet of commercial fishing vessels operate in Langstone Harbour, harvesting fish and Oysters depending on the season, and many anglers fish from the shore.
+A small fleet of commercial fishing vessels operate in Langstone Harbour, harvesting fish and shellfish depending on the season, and many anglers fish from the shore.

 The harbour also supports two marine aggregate wharves, which take delivery of over 300,000 tonnes annually of sand and gravel for use in the building industry.
 Material imported through Langstone Harbour is dredged from extraction areas in the Solent and supplied on vessels of up to 2,000 Gross Tons throughout the year.